-VPLX is a FORTRAN 77 program for the calculation of variances for complex sample designs through replication.
-It is in the public domain.
-The primary use of VPLX is within the Census Bureau, but it continues to have a number of external users as well.
+VPLX is a FORTRAN 77 program developed in the 1990’s for the calculation of variances for complex sample designs through replication.
+It is in the public domain and is provided here “as is” for historical purposes.

-A UNIX version is available in the form of Fortran source code.
-A SUN/Solaris version of the executable is also offered.
-If the executable is not compatible with the user's system, a Fortran compiler (f77 or f90) will be required to install VPLX.
+The software is available in the form of Fortran source code.
+A Fortran compiler (such as f77, f90, or gfortran) will be required to install VPLX.

 VPLX evolved within an original syntactic design.
 To improve the usability of VPLX, a three-phase plan to improve the syntax began in 1997.
 Version 1998.09 reflects the results of the first phase of revision.
-It has received considerable internal testing at the Census Bureau, and it is now the primary production release.
-The site now emphasizes this version.
-A beta version from the second phase is currently being tested internally, and it will be posted here when released.
+It received considerable internal testing at the Census Bureau, and is the release presented here.
+While a beta version from the second phase of revision was produced and tested internally, it was never released, and development of VPLX ceased.